nginxinc/nginx-basics-workshops/README.md

    ```bash
     # NGINX OSS/Plus Basics lab hostnames (local docker hosts)
     127.0.0.1 example.com www.example.com www2.example.com cars.example.com cafe.example.com

    ```

      > **Note on Docker DNS:**
      >
      > DNS resolution between containers is provided by default using the bridged network by docker networking, and NGINX has been pre-configured to use the Docker internal DNS server (127.0.0.11) to provide DNS resolution between the containers.
 Your Docker environment may be different.

 4. An NGINX Plus subscription or Trial license will be required to complete the NGINX PLUS lab exercises.
-You can request a free 30-day Trial from [NGINX Plus Trial](https://www.nginx.com/free-trial-request/).
+You can request a free 30-day Trial from [NGINX Plus Trial](https://www.f5.com/trials/free-trial-nginx-plus-and-nginx-app-protect).
 An email with download links to the license files will normally arrive within a few hours of submitting a request.

 ### How to use the Lab Guides

-To ensure understanding of every step, every line which is to be entered by the user is preceded by `$>`.
-This is intentional so the user must type and enter each line, instead of bulk copy/paste.
+To ensure understanding of every step, take the time to read and understand what each line is doing in the Docker and Nginx files, they are there for a reason.
+If you do not understand it, ask questions, use Google, ask your instructor.
 It is highly recommended that you type ALL the commands yourself, to facilitate better understanding and retention of this content.
 (Insert Mavin typing memory retention study results here).

 ## The Workshop environment